Julian Calv

 Recordings

-In early 2023 both “Route 4” and “Thorn and Roots” were released.
 These place-based percussion compositions were conceived following the start of Julian's street performances in Burlington, VT.
 "Route 4” combines samples of the US Interstate Route 4 with a drum collage defined by the trimba's repetitive groove.
 "Thorn and Roots” is a fast paced musical impression based on an improvised melody performed in front of a juice bar having the same name.
 The trimba and balafon play in tandem with one another, creating a percussive flurry in perpetual motion.

 Live Performance

-Non Prophets is a vocal sextet established for a selection of concerts in 2024.
+Non Prophets was a vocal sextet established for a selection of concerts in 2024.
 They performed at the Southern State Correctional Facility, Springfield, VT, for a private concert of inmates and guards.
 The show, titled "On Mortality, Life and Death" acted as a memorial in honor of men who've passed at the facility.
 The hour-long act featured a selection of vocal rounds by Calv and Hardin.
 The cyclical nature of the rounds and their lyricism unified the concepts of life, mortality, and death.
-They performed publicly at Silver Lake State Park, Barnard, VT, and for Calv's concert "MOONDOG: Contemporary Reflections" at Epsilon Spires, Brattleboro, VT.
-Contemporary Reflections featured an instrumental trio and Non Prophets, and was recorded by Brattleboro Community TV:
+This concert is being planned for vinyl release in 2026.

 The Trimba